drinkbird/drinkbird.github.io/_books/governance-product-technical-project-management.md

 If the world's largest bureaucracy can undergo such a significant digital transformation, then so can your business.

 If every CTO, VP, director, product stakeholder, manager and engineer were to read even a subset of books in this list, our industry would be in a much better shape, whether you realize that your organization is a *technology* one, or still kid yourself that is not.

+Full disclosure: the following are <strong>Amazon affiliate links</strong>.
+Using them to purchase a book won't cost you extra, but will help me buy more books.